Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 ICSE

-Class 10 Indian Certificate of Secondary Education Examination (ICSE) has been cancelled and the Class 12 Indian School Certificate (ISC) board examination has been deferred, announced the Council for the Indian School Certificate Examinations (CISCE) on Friday.
+Class 10 Indian Certificate of Secondary Education Examination (ICSE) has been cancelled and the Class 12 Indian School Certificate (ISC) board examination has been deferred, announced by the Council for the Indian School Certificate Examinations (CISCE).
 This decision has been taken in the wake of rising COVID-19 cases in the country.

 Tamil Nadu